 They represent three common sizes for 1911s.
 The Government and Commander share a full-size frame and grip.
 The Government uses a 5-inch barrel with a full-length slide.
 The Commander traditionally has a 4.25-inch barrel, but manufacturers’ designs vary in length from 4 to 4.25 inches.
-The Officer is the smallest of the three common 1911 sizes, using a shorter 3-inch barrel
+The Officer is the smallest of the three common 1911 sizes, using a shorter 3-inch barrel and shortened frame.

 8. 1911s are commonly chambered in .45 ACP.
 Do other caliber for the 1911 exist?

 Due to the 1911’s long exposure to the competition-shooting community, caliber choices in the 1911 are plentiful.
 The most common caliber for the 1911 is the .45 ACP; however, one can pick up almost any modern caliber—9mm and .40 S&W are commonly seen, for example.
 For the adventurous, even rarer cartridges like the .38 Super, 10mm Auto and 9x25mm are offered.